internetarchive/rclone/backend/vault/README.md

 ### Depositing a single file and inspecting the result

-I can work with single files, e.g. if we want to deposit `a.pdf` into `TempSpace1` collection, you can run:
+You can work with single files, e.g. if you want to deposit `a.pdf` into `TempSpace1` collection, you can run:

 ```shell